gregmsanderson/fly-hello-laravel-db-replay/README.md

 ### Our sample application

 We built a sample Laravel application to demonstrate using the `fly-replay` header, This includes the changes listed above.
-It reads and writes some random strings (as items) to the database.
+It reads and writes some random strings to the database.
 That way we can see how fast reads and writes are.

 So of course you won't make _these_ changes to an existing Laravel application.